Swiss military jet crash: air traffic controller found guilty

 The court sentenced the 42-year-old Skyguide air traffic controller in Aarau to a suspended fine of CHF11,400 ($12,900).
 He had already been given a suspended fine by an earlier court.
 The air traffic controller and the prosecutor had appealed that sentence.

-The military court of appeal found the man guilty of negligent homicide because he had informed the crashed F/A-18 pilot that he was flying at too low in Meiringen, canton Bern, on August 29, 2016.
+The military court of appeals found the man guilty of negligent homicide because he had informed the crashed F/A-18 pilot that he was flying at too low in Meiringen, canton Bern, on August 29, 2016.

 The 27-year-old pilot collided with the mountainside of Hinter Tierberg during a training flight after take-off from Meiringen.
 The pilot was killed and the aircraft was destroyed by the violent impact with the mountain.